OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Step 8: Enable logging and monitoring

 Turn on logs that capture interactions and high-level actions.
-Store logs in a safe place and monitor them for anomalies.
+Store them somewhere safe and check them for anomalies.

 Step 9: Test safe approvals

 Simulate actions that require manual approval.
-Confirm that workflows pause until you confirm.
+Confirm that workflows actually pause until you confirm.

 Clawdbot has three Vitest suites (unit/integration, e2e, live) and a small set of Docker runners.
 This Clawdbot doc is a “how we test” guide: